jones58/personal-knowledge-wiki/Javascript/Javascript frameworks/React/React notes.md

 const myElement = <h1>{x < 10 ?
 "Hello" : "Goodbye"}</h1>;
 ```

-Great when you have two conditions to choose between
+This is great when you have two conditions to choose between.

 3. Logical And